Clastify logo

 Image

 Evaporation is a separation technique in which solvent is vaporized to leave behind a dissolved solid.
-Use it when the dissolved solid is stable on heating and you do not need to collect the solvent.
-Evaporation to dryness is simple, but if it is done too strongly it may give small, impure crystals.
+It is useful if the dissolved solid is stable on heating and if you do not need to collect the solvent.
+Evaporation to dryness is simple, but strong heating may produce small, impure crystals.

 Recrystallization is a purification technique in which an impure solid is dissolved in hot solvent and then forms purer crystals as the solution cools.
 The desired substance is more soluble in hot solvent than in cold solvent, while many impurities either stay dissolved or are removed by filtration.
 The usual sequence is: dissolve in minimum hot solvent, filter if insoluble impurities remain, cool slowly, filter the crystals, wash with a little cold solvent, and dry.

-For products of a reaction, this pattern is common: remove excess insoluble reactant by filtration, concentrate the filtrate by gentle evaporation, allow crystals to form on cooling, then filter and dry the crystals.
-The details change with the reaction, but the logic does not.
+For products of a reaction, a common purification pattern is to remove excess insoluble reactant by filtration, concentrate the filtrate by gentle evaporation, allow crystals to form on cooling, then filter and dry the crystals.
+The details change with the reaction, but the logic stays the same.

 Distillation and chromatography